cmuscioly/cmuscioly.github.io/registration.md

 Tuesday, October 1, 2019!
 [**Access the registration form here.**](https://docs.google.com/forms/d/e/1FAIpQLSdqyPG1lmWlYSCofEADA0a63MBpba7Ygvw8ei4NN6Y5AkZGyw/viewform?usp=sf_link)

+As of Thursday, October 3, we already have **18 teams** registered, and we can only accept a maximum of 25!
+Make sure to register soon if your team is thinking of attending.

 Don't hesitate to send us an email at [cmuscioly@gmail.com](mailto:cmuscioly@gmail.com) if you have any questions.

 ## Process